 Institutional Analysis of Municipal Government Form

-This project investigates the influence of different institutions and governance structures on local government policy making and policy choices.
+The Institutional Analysis of Municipal Government Form project investigates the influence of different institutions and governance structures on local government policy making and policy choices.
 Political institutions and government structures shape the incentives of local government elected officials and administrators, leading to different political behaviors.
-The Institutional Analysis of Municipal Government Form project includes studies of motivations and career incentives of mayors and city managers nationally and in Florida.
-Investigation of turnover on policy decisions, longitudinal study of institutional change across six waves of the ICMA form of government surveys, and application of Ostrom’s institutional grammar to an analysis of municipal charter provisions.
+This project includes studies of motivations and career incentives of mayors and city managers nationally and in Florida, investigation of turnover on policy decisions, longitudinal study of institutional change across six waves of the ICMA form of government surveys, and application of Ostrom’s institutional grammar to an analysis of municipal charter provisions.

 Institutional Constraints, Fiscal Choices and Infrastructure Finance

-New work extends the framework to MPO and other regional governance institutions to examine how organization structure representation and decision rules mediate shape the content of planning decisions.
+New work extends the framework to Metropolitan Planning Organizations (MPOs) and other regional governance institutions to examine how organization structure representation and decision rules shape the content of planning decisions.
 The political market framework is being applied to examine urban infrastructure investments and local government debt in China with grant support from the Lincoln Institute for Land Policy.

 Economic Development Quasi-Market